michaldanielewicz/image-host/README.md

 ### Usage

+Available endpoints:

+    POST /images: Upload an image
+    GET /images: Fetch all images
+    GET /images/{image_id}: Fetch a specific image by ID

-Upload an image by making a POST request to `http://0.0.0.0:8000/images` with the following form data:
+Upload an image by making a POST request to `http://0.0.0.0:3030/images` with the following form data:

     file: the image file to be uploaded
     image_title: the title of the image
     image_width: the width of the image
     image_height: the height of the image

-Fetch all images by making a GET request to `http://0.0.0.0:8000/images`
+Fetch all images by making a GET request to `http://0.0.0.0:3030/images`

-Fetch a specific image (by id) by making a GET request to `http://0.0.0.0:8000/images/<image_id>`
+Fetch a specific image (by id) by making a GET request to `http://0.0.0.0:3030/images/<image_id>`

-### API Endpoints

-    POST /images: Upload an image
-    GET /images: Fetch all images
-    GET /images/{image_id}: Fetch a specific image by ID
+You can recall all the available endpoints and documentation at http://0.0.0.0:3030/redoc or http://0.0.0.0:3030/redoc.

 ### Dev